hneal98/NarraVoice/README.md

 ## Troubleshooting

-**Phantom sounds** — usually an empty segment caused by stray quote characters, runs of punctuation, or too many blank lines.
-Prefer the Silence button or a single `<sil:...>` tag over blank lines for pacing.

 **Pitch** — stay roughly within −6 to +6 semitones; above about +5 tends to sound harsh.
 Pitch changes overall pitch only — it's not a substitute for a voice with better natural prosody.

 ## Known Limitations